 Psychologists help you understand your child’s development in areas like thinking and reasoning, social skills, emotions and behaviour.
 They may work with your child directly, or with you alone to learn more about what your child is doing at home and/or school.

-Social Workers provide information about resources and programs for your child as well as address any overall concerns you or your family may have.
+Social Workers provide information about resources and programs for your child and family.
+They can also provide support regarding overall concerns you or your family may have.

 We often work together with professionals from the Saskatoon Health Region, early childhood intervention programs, schools and social service organizations to coordinate services.
 We also organize clinics and invite other specialists to participate, including: